moser-inc/unocss-preset-moser-labs/README.md

 This preset exports helpful types and the generated theme colors directly for extending the theme to support application specific semantic colors.

+> :warning: For usage at runtime, use the dedicated export to prevent loading core UnoCSS logic: `import { primeThemeColors } from '@moser-inc/unocss-preset-moser-labs/theme'`.

 ```ts
 // uno.config.ts